- Meal Plan Basics

-- That’s the best I can do, but when I really need to meal plan, like any time we’re doing an elimination diet, I get back into my Plan to Eat account and it helps keep all my new recipes organized so well!!
+- That’s the best I can do, but when I really need to meal plan, I get back into my Plan to Eat account and it helps keep all my new recipes organized so well!!

 7. Let someone else do it for you!
 If you’d like to try some of my meal plans, there’s a two-week comprehensive meal plan as a bonus with The Everything Beans Book, one of my favs that I use at my own house all the time.
 There’s also a two-week meal plan included in both The Healthy Lunch Box and The Healthy Breakfast Book!

 In the beans book especially, you can see how I work backward and plan out the prep, how I connect meals to use everything up and “cook once, serve twice,” and how I intersperse simple and complex meals (and create leftovers for easy lunches or other dinners).

 If none of these sound perfect for you, I encourage you to check out Bethany’s post on thematic meal planning and all the styles she tried first!
 Or hey, why don’t you let your kids make the meal plan for you?